-Testing the Jackleg
+Testing the Stoper

-Remove spring loaded shank steel assembly from the bench and replace with the torque test head

-Before engaging the drill to the head make sure the torque head is "loosened off" at least five rotations.
+Remove spring loaded shank steel assembly from the bench and replace with the torque test head Before engaging the drill to the head make sure the torque head is "loosened off" at least five rotations.
 This will allow the drill revolution to build up momentum going into the torque test.

-Move the drill forward with the pneumatic pusher cylinder built into the torque test bench.
+Move the drill forward with the pneumatic pusher leg of the Stoper.

-Insert the rod shank adapter on the torque tester into the chuck bushing and close the steel retainer

-Release the feed pressure on the drill by shutting off the air to the pusher leg.
+Insert the rod shank adapter on the torque tester into the chuck bushing and close the steel retainer Release the feed pressure by shutting off the air supply to the pusher leg and pushing the release.